 251 Si comes with a very strong and durable stick lead which you can find almost on every Everlast SMAW welder.
 If you have used one before, you know that the design of the stinger lead and the electrode holder is top-notch and it has a standard connection.

-The stick process comes with adjustable arc, hot start, and like everything about this machine it feels phenomenal, the arc is really smooth.
-It is unbelievably easy to weld with 7018 rods and even with 6010 electrodes that usually struggle to run on inverter welder run really good.
+The stick process comes with an adjustable arc, hot start, and like everything about this machine it feels phenomenal, the arc is really smooth.
+It is unbelievably easy to weld with 7018 rods and even with 6010 electrodes that usually struggle to run on inverter welder run really well.

 While being capable to run at 250 amps, this multi-process welder includes ergonomic MIG gun with nice, soft touchpads to make it more comfortable.
 As a huge plus, it also has a

 What I personally really like is that the nozzle end of the welding hose, it has a nice clean look because it is covered with chrome making it so fancy that you probably even don’t want to use it.

 Like all the quality welders on the market, it has heavy-duty cast aluminum wire drive system which is not very common among most cheap manufacturers and the welder itself can hold up to 12-inch big wire rolls, which is nice to save some money if you want to weld a lot.

 - What you do not see on many multi-process welders at this price point is that it has a high-frequency start and pulse welding feature for MIG welding as well as for the TIG process.

 - Includes standard, common leads and torches except for the spool gun

 - The duty cycle is long thanks to the inverter technology amps